-Selects instances from input data sets based on conditions on attributes.
+Selects data instances based on conditions over data features.

 Attribute-valued data set.

-Data instances from input data set that do not match the user-defined condition.
+Data instances that do not match the conditions.

-Condition is presented in disjunctive normal form, that is, as collection of conjuncted terms (AND operator) with optional disjunction (OR operator).
+Criteria for data selection are presented in disjunctive normal form, as collection of conjuncted terms (AND operator) with optional disjunction (OR operator).
 In other words, if condition does not include a disjunction (OR line in the condition) than selected items are those matching all terms in the condition.

 Condition terms are defined through selecting of an attribute, selecting an operator from the list of operators that apply to attribute’s type, and, if needed, defining the value to be used in condition term.
 Operators are different for discrete, continuous and string attributes.